ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 is allowed to request.
 For example, if the value is 4, the maximum allowed sequence number for a connection ID registration would be 3.

-The value advertised in the capsule MUST NOT be smaller than any value previously sent in a MAX_CONNECTION_IDS capsule, and MUST not be smaller than the initial allowed limit of 2.
-Thus, the value sent in the capsule MUST NOT be less than 3.
+The value advertised in the capsule MUST be greater than any value previously sent in a MAX_CONNECTION_IDS capsule, and MUST be greater than the initial allowed limit of 2.
+Thus, any value sent in the capsule MUST at least 3.

 Clients receiving a MAX_CONNECTION_IDS capsule with an invalid value MUST reset the stream with H3_DATAGRAM_ERROR error code.